pravinmishraaws/devops-micro-internship-interviews/weeks/week-03-devops-lifecycle/questions/Q3013-what-is-devops-pipeline-product-requirements-sprint-planning-release-cadence.md

 ---

 ## Question
  What is a DevOps pipeline?
-Explain how you would align product requirements, sprint planning, and release cadence in a DevOps pipeline
+Explain how you would align product requirements, sprint planning, and release cadence in a DevOps pipeline.

 ## Short Answer